 TGA is one of the most common cyanotic cardiac diseases in children.
-In this congenital heart defect, the positions of the pulmonary artery and the aorta are reversed and connected to the wrong ventricles.
-Deoxygenated blood is pumped back to the body.
-Babies with Transposition of the great arteries are born bluish due to the low levels of oxygen in the blood.
+In this congenital heart defect, the positions of the pulmonary artery and the aorta are reversed, and they are connected to the wrong ventricles.
+Deoxygenated blood is pumped back into the body.
+Babies with TGA are born bluish due to the low levels of oxygen in their blood.

-TREATMENT: Surgery is needed immediately after birth or within the first months of life.
-Drug therapy may be prescribed until the baby is ready for the surgery.
-There are two main types of surgery for TGA: Arterial switch (the arteries are switched to their usual positions) and Atrial switch (reversal of atriums).
-The second one is less commonly performed because, in the long run, it may cause rhythm irregularities due to physiological change.
+TREATMENT: Surgery is needed immediately after birth or within the first few months of life.
+Drug therapy may be prescribed until the baby is ready for surgery.
+There are two main types of surgery for TGA: arterial switch (the arteries are switched to their usual positions) and atrial switch (reversal of atria).
+The second is less common because it may cause rhythm irregularities due to physiological changes.

 In this congenital heart disorder, the tricuspid valve is not developed.
 Therefore, there is no blood flow from the right atrium to the right ventricle.
-As a result, the right ventricle remains small and not fully developed.
+As a result, the right ventricle remains small and underdeveloped.
 The blood is mixed and cannot flow correctly.

-TREATMENT: Depending on the child’s condition, one or several surgeries may be needed to restore the heart function, including Atrial septostomy (creates or enlarges the opening between the heart’s upper chambers to allow more blood to flow from the right atrium to the left one); Shunting (creates a bypass from a main blood vessel leading out of the heart to the blood vessel leading to the lungs); Pulmonary artery band placement (to reduce blood flow from the heart to the lungs); Glenn operation (when babies outgrow the first shunt, between 3–6 months of age); Fontan procedure (performed when the child is 2–3 years old).
+TREATMENT: Depending on the child’s condition, one or more surgeries may be needed to restore heart function, including atrial septostomy (creates or enlarges the opening between the heart’s upper chambers to allow more blood to flow from the right to the left atrium), shunting (creates a bypass from the main blood vessel leading out of the heart to the blood vessel leading to the lungs), pulmonary artery band placement (to reduce blood flow from the heart to the lungs), the Glenn procedure (when babies outgrow the first shunt at 3–6 months of age), and the Fontan procedure (performed when the child is 2–3 years old).

-This is an extremely rare form of congenital heart defect.
-Normally, when the heart squeezes, the right ventricle pushes blood out to the lungs.
-In patients with pulmonary atresia, the pulmonary valve has not formed properly.
-It leads to disorders in blood flow to the lungs.
-Usually, the tricuspid valve is also underdeveloped.
+This is an extremely rare congenital heart defect.
+Normally, when the heart contracts, the right ventricle pushes blood to the lungs.
+In patients with pulmonary atresia, the pulmonary valve is underdeveloped, which disrupts blood flow to the lungs.
+Frequently, the tricuspid valve is also underdeveloped.

-TREATMENT: The treatment plan depends on the severity of each specific case.
-A shunt can be placed between the pulmonary artery and the aorta using catheterization techniques.
-Fontan surgery is often used as well.
+TREATMENT: Treatment depends on the severity of the case.
+A shunt may be placed between the pulmonary artery and the aorta using catheterization techniques.
+The Fontan procedure is often used as well.

-In this condition, one single blood vessel (truncus arteriosus) leads out of the heart instead of the normal two vessels (pulmonary artery and aorta).
-In addition, ventricular septal defect (VSD) presents.
+In this condition, a single blood vessel leads out of the heart instead of the normal two vessels (pulmonary artery and aorta).
+In addition, VSD is present.
 As a result, the blood gets mixed.

-TREATMENT: Most infants with truncus arteriosus have surgery within the first weeks of life.
+TREATMENT: Most infants with truncus arteriosus require surgery within the first weeks of life.

-This is a rare abnormality of the blood flow, where all pulmonary veins are not properly connected to the left atrium.
-Thus the blood returning from the lungs mixes with the blue blood returning from the body.
-The baby has a lack of oxygen and turns blue.
+This is a rare abnormality of the blood flow, where none of the pulmonary veins are properly connected to the left atrium.
+This causes the blood returning from the lungs to mix with the deoxygenated blood returning from the body.
+The baby lacks oxygen and turns blue.

-TREATMENT: Surgical treatment is a must.
-Babies with TAPVD need surgery within their first weeks of life.
+TREATMENT: Surgical treatment is imperative.
+Babies with total anomalous pulmonary venous drainage need surgery in the first weeks of life.

-TREATMENT: Surgical treatment is a must.
-The treatment plan typically involves 3 stages of operations: Norwood procedure (as soon as possible after birth), Glenn Procedure (6 months later), and Fontan Procedure (18 months–3 years of age).
+TREATMENT: Surgical treatment is imperative.
+The treatment plan typically involves three stages of operations: the Norwood procedure (as soon as possible after birth), the Glenn Procedure (six months later), and the Fontan Procedure (18 months–3 years of age).

-If you have a child diagnosed with a congenital heart defect or another cardiac problem, there is no need to panic.
-Nowadays, children with heart disorders have very good chances for a happy and productive life.
-Bear in mind that high-volume, experienced medical teams usually achieve better outcomes, especially in complex cases.
+If a child is diagnosed with a congenital heart defect or other cardiac problem, there is no need to panic.
+Nowadays, a child with a heart disorder has a very good chance of leading a happy and productive life.
+Bear in mind that high-volume, experienced medical teams usually achieve the best outcomes, especially in complex cases.

-If your child needs heart surgery, it is important for the child to be as healthy as possible prior to the operation.
-Temperature, cough, cold, flu, and other medical concerns must be reported to your doctor in any case.
+If a child needs heart surgery, they must be as healthy as possible before the operation.
+A temperature, cough, cold, flu, or other medical concern must be reported to their doctor.

-After the surgery, do not forget that post-op home care is the most important part of the recovery.
-In most cases, the patient needs to follow a diet and strict medication usage.
+After surgery, postoperative home care is the most important part of recovery.
+In most cases, the patient needs to follow a diet and strict medication regimen.
 Parents must follow the doctors’ orders carefully.
-Patients with congenital heart disease often need to be followed up throughout their life.
+Patients with congenital heart disease often need follow-up treatment throughout their life.